File Sharing

 For creative review workflows: Fast.io's instant streaming and frame-accurate commenting make it ideal for video and design review.
 Directors and clients start watching immediately.
 Comments pin to specific frames.
 The workflow eliminates the download-review-upload cycle that slows traditional file sharing.

 For sync-heavy workflows: Dropbox's block-level sync shines when you modify files frequently throughout the day.
 Video editors saving every few minutes benefit from delta sync more than raw throughput.
+The fast service is the one that removes friction from your specific workflow.
+A small improvement in raw upload speed matters less than eliminating the download step for every review cycle.

 Frequently Asked Questions

-For raw transfer speed, specialized UDP-based services like MASV or IBM Aspera are the fastest, capable of saturating 10 Gbps connections.
+For raw transfer speed, specialized UDP-based services like MASV or IBM Aspera are the fastest, capable of saturating high-speed connections.
 They achieve this by using UDP protocols instead of TCP, avoiding the latency of packet acknowledgment.
 For general cloud storage, Storj and Google Drive offer strong performance due to their global infrastructure and parallel upload capabilities.

 Is Google Drive faster than Dropbox?

-For uploading new, large files, Google Drive typically achieves 10-20% higher throughput than Dropbox due to Google's network capacity and data center proximity.
-However, for syncing changes to existing files, Dropbox is significantly faster because its block-level sync only uploads modified chunks.
+For uploading new, large files, Google Drive typically achieves higher throughput than Dropbox due to Google's network capacity and data center proximity.
+However, for syncing changes to existing files, Dropbox is faster because its block-level sync only uploads modified chunks.
 If you edit files frequently throughout the day, Dropbox often feels faster in practice.

 Why is my cloud upload speed so slow?